health coach, meditation/yoga teacher since 1999

 *Certified Yoga Therapist by International Association of Yoga Therapists, training including onsite work in hospitals, and twenty years of one-on-one training through respected senior teachers in the Desikachar tradition of viniyoga. [@1500 hours in traditional-style, closely supervised yoga teacher training].

-*Level I Somatic Experiencing credential for trauma-resilience
+*Level I Somatic Experiencing credential for trauma-resilience and embodied awareness.

 With the support of Sentara Hospital in Charlottesville, I opened the first independent meditation/yoga center inside a Virginia medical center, serving all patients, and physicians and therapists, at every income level, both in-hospital and in community centers.